-Year ended 31 December 2021 (expressed in Jamaican dollars unless otherwise indicated)
+- • NOTES TO THE FINANCIAL STATEMENTS - Year ended 31 December 2021 (expressed in Jamaican dollars unless otherwise indicated)

-(i) Inventories
+(j) Inventories

 Inventories are stated at the lower of cost or net realisable value, cost being determined using the weighted average cost method.
 The cost of finished goods and work in progress includes cost of raw materials used, direct labour and an appropriate proportion of overhead expenses.
 The cost of merchandise for resale are determined using weighted average cost method.
 Net realisable value is the estimated selling price in the ordinary course of business, less the cost of selling expenses.